 10.2 Covariance, correlation and SLR

-Now that we have introduced a simple linear regression, we can take a step back to better understand some statistics related to it.
+Now that we have introduced a simple linear regression, we can take a step back to better understand some statistics related to it, which we discussed in previous chapters.

 10.2.1 Covariance